ao-song/May/README.md

 Client/Server module for service discovery management.
 Service is defined as tuple ***{id, name, address, port, properties}*** with which can help different nodes find each other and monitor the status change.
 All TCP connections are with non-blocking IO, the socket fds in client C++ part are monitored by *epoll*.

+The Client and Server can be configured as talk in TLS.

 How to compile:
 The server and the client erlang part code are organized with *rebar3*, client C++ part is with *cmake*.
 So you konw how to compile the codes.